boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #fig-tn-arch title="Reference Design with Customer Site and Provider Network" artwork-align="center"}

-The description of the main components shown in {{fig-tn-arch}} are:
+The description of the main components shown in {{fig-tn-arch}} is provided below:

 Customer site:
-: A customer manages and deploys 5G NFs (RAN and CN) in customer sites.
-On top of 5G NFs (e.g., gNodeB (gNB) and 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, and switches) within a customer site.
-A customer site can be either a physical or a virtual location.
-Examples of customer sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within the provider network or colocation service.
+: On top of 5G NFs, a customer may manage additional TN elements (e.g., servers, routers, and switches) within a customer site.
 : NFs may be hosted on a CE, directly connected to a CE, or be located multiple IP hops from a CE.
 : The orchestration of the TN within a customer site involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
 It is out of the scope of this document to document how these controllers are implemented.